Richard Carlile: Politics and publishing

-He took on distributing the banned Radical weekly The Black Dwarf at a time when the government was prosecuting publishers: "The Habeas Corpus Act being suspended ... all was terror and alarm, but I take credit to myself in defeating the effect of these two Acts upon the Press...
-Of imprisonment I made sure, but I felt inclined to court it than to shrink from it".

-Carlile then brought out a radical journal, Sherwin's Political Register, which reported political meetings and included extracts from books and poems by supporters of the reform movement such as Percy Bysshe Shelley and Lord Byron.
-The popularity of this helped to soon bring his profit from his publishing venture to £50 a week.
+In April 1817 he formed a publishing business with the printer William Sherwin and rented a shop in Fleet Street.
+They produced a radical journal, Sherwin's Weekly Political Register, which Sherwin edited and Carlile published.
+He also published pamphlets, including unauthorised copies of William Hone's parody of parts of the Book of Common Prayer, for which Hone had already been arrested.
+For this, Carlile was imprisoned awaiting trial for seditious libel and blasphemy.
+He remained there for four months until he was released, following Hone's acquittal.

+Prison did not deter Carlile from radical activity.
+He immersed himself in the literature of religious freethought and wrote his first pamphlet, The Order for the Administration of the Loaves and Fishes, a parody of the Anglican Communion Service.

+He also began to reprint the political essays of Thomas Paine, including Common Sense and The Rights of Man.
+In order to reach as wide an audience as possible, these first appeared in the Weekly Political Register, then as two-penny pamphlets, and finally as bound volumes.

+Upon his release, Carlile threw himself into publicising radical causes.
+He published the trades union newspaper, Gorgon, edited by John Wade, Francis Place and John Gast, and assisted Henry Hunt's unsuccessful campaign to be elected to Parliament.
+He continued his project to republish all of Paine's works.
+This enhanced his reputation in working-class circles, but also made the government more determined to silence him.
+In 1819, following his publication of Paine's long-banned The Age of Reason, Carlile was faced by a series of law suits from both the Attorney General and the Society for the Suppression of Vice.
+This had the effect of increasing sales of Carlile's publications and by the summer of 1819 he claimed to be making a profit of £50 per week.

 Peterloo and The Republican

 Carlile was one of the scheduled main speakers at the reform meeting on 16 August 1819 at St. Peter's Fields in Manchester.
 Just as Henry Hunt was about to speak, the crowd was attacked by the yeomanry in what became known as the Peterloo massacre.
 Carlile escaped and was hidden by radical friends before he caught the mail coach to London and published his eyewitness account, giving the first full report of what had happened, in Sherwin's Weekly Political Register of 18 August 1819.
 His placards proclaimed "Horrid Massacres at Manchester".

 The government responded by closing Sherwin's Political Register, confiscating the stock of newspapers and pamphlets.
 Carlile changed the name to The Republican and in its issue of 27 August 1819 demanded that "The massacre... should be the daily theme of the Press until the murderers are brought to justice....
 Every man in Manchester who avows his opinions on the necessity of reform, should never go unarmed – retaliation has become a duty, and revenge an act of justice."